Rating President Obama's biggest speeches

 This meeting was actually captured in the CNN Films' documentary The End: Inside the Last Days of the Obama White House, airing Wednesday at 9pm ET/PT.

 First drafts would go through policy experts and back to the President for final edits or approval.
-Several weeks later, that meeting resulted in Obama's farewell address, which was delivered to thousands of cheering supporters in his adopted hometown of Chicago.
+Several weeks later, that meeting resulted in Obama's farewell address, which was delivered to thousands of cheering supporters in his adopted hometown of Chicago, where his "Yes we can" slogan transformed into "Yes we did."

 "President Obama has always been better speaking to live, large crowds than he has been when speaking to audiences from the Oval Office," says Jamieson.
 The farewell speech ended up being "deeply optimistic at a time when Hillary Clinton's supporters are not.
 They needed to hear that optimism."